lue-bird/elm-bytes-ports-benchmark/README.md

 ### Base64

 Similar approach but more traditional in a sense, since bytes are often encoded as Base64 in the browser, for example in URLs.
-Seems to be very similar to the Int Array approach in speed.
+Faster than the Int Array approach.
 I would be interested to compare the memory usages between the two, but I was not sure how to best accomplish that.
 Suggestions/PRs welcome!

+### Hex (2 chars = 1 byte)

+Like Base64 but significantly faster for js → elm and a bit slower for elm → js (TODO why?)

+### "Ascii" (1 char = 1 byte)

+Like Base64 and Hex but faster than both of them.

 ### File API